-- Committee (CAC) is hereby established.
-Within 6 months of adoption of the Eastern Neighborhoods Area Plan and related planning code changes, the Mayor and the Board of Supervisors shall have appointed all members to the CAC.
-The CAC shall be the central community advisory body charged with providing input to City agencies and decision makers with regard to all activities related to implementation of the Eastern Neighborhoods Area Plans.
-The CAC is established for the purposes of providing input on the prioritization of Public Benefits, updating the Public Benefits program, relaying information to community members in each of the four neighborhoods regarding the status of development proposals in the Eastern Neighborhoods, and providing input to pPlan adrea monitoring efforts as appropriate.
+Neighborhoods Area Plan and related planning code changes, the Mayor and the Board of

+Supervisors shall have appointed all members to the CAC.
+The CAC shall be the central members in each of the four neighborhoods regarding the status of development proposals in the Eastern Neighborhoods, and providing input to Plan Area monitoring efforts as appropriate.
 The CAC shall be advisory, as appropriate, to the Planning Department, the Interagency Planning & Implementation Committee (IPIC), the Planning Commission and the Board of Supervisors.
-The CAC may perform the following functions as needed: - (+A) Collaborate with the Planning Department and the Interagency Plan Implementation Committee on prioritizing the community improvement projects and identifying implementation details as part of annual expenditure program that is adopted by the Board of Supervisors; - (2B) Provide an advisory a role in a report-back process from the Planning Department on enforcement of individual projects' compliance with the Area Plans standards and on specific conditions of project approvals so that those agreements will be more effectively implemented;
+The CAC may perform the following functions as needed: - (A) Collaborate with the Planning Department and the Interagency Plan Implementation Committee on prioritizing the community improvement projects and identifying implementation details as part of annual expenditure program that is adopted by the Board of Supervisors; - (B) Provide an advisory role in a report-back process from the Planning Department on enforcement of individual projects' compliance with the Area Plans standards and on specific conditions of project approvals so that those agreements will be more effectively implemented; - (C) Collaborate with the Planning Department and relevant city agencies in the monitoring of the Plans' implementation program at approximately every fifth year, in coordination with the Monitoring Program required by the Administrative Code Section 10.E; and provide input to Plan Area monitoring efforts for required time-series reporting.